Lelo Mbele

-Blaise Lelo Mbele (born 10 August 1987) is a retired Congolese footballer who last played for Al-Ahli Club.
-Lelo previously played for different professional clubs such as South African giants, Orlando Pirates FC and the Saudi Arabian club, Al-Hilal FC.
+Blaise Lelo Mbele (born 10 August 1987) is a Congolese former professional footballer who played as a striker.
+Lelo played for different professional clubs such as South African club Orlando Pirates and Saudi Arabian club Al-Hilal FC.

-Career
+Club career

-He helped CS Sfaxien win the CAF Confederation Cup.
+Mbele helped CS Sfaxien win the CAF Confederation Cup.

-On 29 November 2007, Mbele signed with Al Hilal (Saudi Arabia) for a fee of $25000 per month to the player and $1.2M to his former club.
+On 29 November 2007, Mbele signed with Al Hilal of Saudi Arabia for a fee of $25000 per month to the player and $1.2M to his former club.